 If you’re doing it right, you should end up with a wealth of references, case studies, quotes and customer stories.
 Sounds like every customer marketers dream, right?
 Actually, this can sometimes cause its own problems!

-With so much data, how can the sales team find the right stories, or use them effectively?
+With so much data, how can the sales and marketing team find the right stories, or use them effectively?
 Training is essential here.
 Make sure new sales team members are aware of the resources available to them, and know what the process is for using them.
 Here’s where technology and automation can help to save time and streamline your operations.
 Simply put, the higher the matches – the better the fit.
 If you’re speaking to a bank, look for a story from a bank.
 If it’s a small bank, look for a small bank.
 If it’s a small bank from a specific location – that could help too.
 Fitting the right reference or customer to the situation at hand is essential.

 5. Genuinely put customers at the center of the experience

-The success of your program will depend on your authenticity to really champion your customers and put them at the center.
+The success of your program will depend on your authenticity to really champion your existing customers and put them at the center.
 To do this, you could use launches, webinars, campaigns, awards and recognition.
 Think about national events such as Global Customer Appreciation Day, which takes place every October and can be leveraged to drive brand awareness, reducing churn and driving true loyalty.

 6. Show the metrics

-Of course, your customer marketing program is only going to be as good as its results.
+Of course, your customer marketing strategy and program is only going to be as good as its results.
 These can be split into key areas.
 Ask yourself the following questions, and make sure that you have a system set up to provide the answers.

 Business: Have you influenced revenue, or brand image?